Jesuit Law: Content, political context and consequences

 Within the national legislature (Reichstag), the majority coalition strengthened the draft legislation proposed by Bismarck.
 On 4 July 1872 the law, which concerned the Jesuits and Catholic religious orders, was promulgated.
 It proscribed the activities of Jesuit and associated orders on German soil.
 It empowered the government to impose residency bans on individual members of those orders, and to expel foreign members from the country.

-The Jesuits Law created a strange political alliance.
+The Jesuit Law created a strange political alliance.
 Chancellor Bismarck found himself supported by many Liberals in the Reichstag.
-Despite the secular instincts of nineteenth century liberalism there were indeed several prominent liberals who opposed the Jesuits Law on 19 July 1872 when the Reichstag voted on it.
+Despite the secular instincts of nineteenth century liberalism there were indeed several prominent liberals who opposed the Jesuit Law on 19 July 1872 when the Reichstag voted on it.
 Opponents included Otto Bähr, Ludwig Bamberger and Eduard Lasker from the National Liberal Party.
 From the Progressive Party, Franz Duncker, Moritz Wiggers, Franz Wigard, Julius Dickert, Edward Banks, Ludwig Joseph Gerstner, Adolf Hermann Hagen, August Hausmann, Carl Herz, Moritz Klotz, Julius von Kirchmann and Wilhelm Schaffrath voted against it.
-They rejected the exceptionalism of the Jesuits Law, which constituted discriminatory restrictions on the fundamental rights of a single group.
+They rejected the exceptionalism of the Jesuit Law, which constituted discriminatory restrictions on the fundamental rights of a single group.

 A number of other liberals stayed away for the vote.
-Supporters of the Jesuits Law from the Progressive Party included Franz Ziegler, Albert Hänel and Eugen Richter.
+Supporters of the Jesuit Law from the Progressive Party included Franz Ziegler, Albert Hänel and Eugen Richter.
 They were joined in the vote by the National Liberal assembly deputy, Karl Biedermann, who had opposed the law till the last minute but then, after much agonizing, changed his mind.
 Nevertheless, the overwhelming majority of the National Liberals and most of the Progressives voted in support of the measure.

 Reichstag conservatives, alarmed to find themselves aligned with most of the liberals, were no doubt reassured by Bismarck's wry historical reference as he addressed the chamber, "We will not go to Canossa, not physically, nor in spirit".

-One immediate result of The Law was the emigration of numerous Jesuits across the border into Limburg in the Netherlands and Belgium.
+One immediate result of the law was the emigration of numerous Jesuits across the border into Limburg in the Netherlands and Belgium.